robleroni/Puerro/docs/02-DOM.md

 There are three different ways to access the content of a DOM element.

 1. **`element.textContent`**: represents the text content of a node as it is in the DOM.
-Therefore, it doesn't include the HTML tags but keeps the content of non visible elements.
-For example the content of `<script>`or `<style>` tags.
+Therefore, it doesn't include the HTML tags but keeps the content of non-visible elements.
+For example, the content of `<script>` or `<style>` tags.
-2. **`element.innerText`**: similar to `textContent`but uses CSS knowledge and only returns visible content.
+2. **`element.innerText`**: similar to `textContent` but uses CSS knowledge and only returns visible content.
 This has the disadvantages that reading a value with `innerText`triggers a reflow to ensure up-to-date computed styles.
 This can be computationally expensive and should be avoided when possible.
 3. **`element.innerHTML`**: represents the HTML source of the element.
 It should only be used when the intention is to work with HTML markup.
 Misusing it for text is not optimal for performance and it is vulnerable to XSS attacks.

 ### Creating Elements